ljgago/nvim-config/README.md

 ## Colorscheme

-In this folder you can define differents base colorschemes and colorthemes, and define the default that will be used in the rest of the modules (i.e. lualine, etc).
+In this folder you can define differents base color schemes and color themes, and define the default value to be used in the rest of the modules (i.e. lualine, etc).

 ## Package Manager

-I use [packer](https://github.com/wbthomason/packer.nvim), the plugin setting is in the `lua/nvim/plugins/packer.lua`, but the plugin definitions are in a diferent file `lua/plugins.lua`, in this way, I split the plugin definitions and the plugin settings.
+I'm using [packer.nvim](https://github.com/wbthomason/packer.nvim), the plugin setting is in the `lua/nvim/plugins/packer.lua`, but the plugin definitions are in a diferent file `lua/plugins.lua`, in this way, I split the plugin definitions and the plugin settings.

 ## Screenshots